 Focus on basic protection of computer networks from cyber attacks

 Establish and implement rules regarding the protection and the ways to handle consumer information and other vital details.
 Keep machines clean and updated with the latest security tools and software for the operating system and web browser.
-Settle for the best defences against malware viruses, and other prevalent threats.
+Settle for the best defenses against malware viruses, and other prevalent threats.
 Set your antivirus software to run a scan after every update.
 Stay aware of various software updates and get them as soon as they’re available.

 Get Firewall Security for your internet connection

 Preventing outsiders from accessing ten data and on private networks, a firewall works as a set of related programs.
 Make sure that you have enabled the firewall for the operating system.
 You can install or else use the free firewall software online.
 In case your employees work from home, see to it that their systems at home have activated firewalls.

 Keep Backup copies of important business data

 Remember to regularly back up data on all computers.
 Critical data files would include electronic spreadsheets, word processing documents, financial files and databases, human resource files, and account receivable/payable files.
 If possible, set data for automatic backup or at least do this weekly and store the copies either on cloud or offsite.

 Control physical access to computers and create user accounts for employees